Methodology

 Experts and mentors programme

 The experts and mentors programme offers early years support by trained experts and mentors, to early years practitioners, leaders and settings.
-Over the course of one term, experts provide up to 3 days of whole setting support.
+For school and group-based settings, experts provide up to 3 days of whole setting support over the course of one term.
 In addition, individual practitioners receive up to 6 hours of support from their mentor.
+Childminder mentors provide up to 4 days of support to a small cluster of up to 4 childminders over one term.

 Stronger practice hubs (SPHs)